Talking with your relatives about an hATTR amyloidosis diagnosis

 Empower your family members to take action

-By encouraging your family to visit a doctor and a genetic counselor, you can help them learn more about the condition.
+By encouraging your family to visit a doctor and genetic counselor, you can help them learn more about the condition.
 They may talk about their chances of inheriting the disease, how testing works, and what may happen after a diagnosis.

 Hear about one family’s journey with hATTR amyloidosis